Chinese Royal Bathrooms 2,300 Years Ago

 The earliest written reference to Chinese bath culture was recorded with Oracle Turtle Script 3,000 years ago, also during the Shang Dynasty (1700 to 1027 BC).
 By then bathroom was called 湢 (pronounced bi or bee), and the bathtubs were usually made with bronze or timber.

-According to the Rites of Zhou, a work on idealistic Zhou Dynasty’s politics and culture mainly compiled during the Spring and Autumn Period around the 6th century BC, it was a requirement for the government officials of the Zhou era to wash their hair every three days and take a bath every five days.
+According to the Rites of Zhou, a work on the idealistic Zhou Dynasty’s politics and culture mainly compiled during the Spring and Autumn Period around the 6th century BC, it was a requirement for the government officials of the Zhou era to wash their hair every three days and take a bath every five days.

-Appropriate bath practice also included using two towels, one for upper body and one for the lower part of the body, showering with clean warm water after stepping out of the bathtub before drying oneself and putting on clothing.
+Appropriate bath practice also included using two towels, one for the upper body and one for the lower part of the body, showering with clean warm water after stepping out of the bathtub before drying oneself and putting on clothing.
 The entire bath ritual was concluded with a drink and a light meal (禮記·玉藻: 浴用二巾 上締下綌 出杅 履蒯席 連用湯 履蒲蓆 衣巾晞身 乃屨 進飲).

 Entering the Han Dynasty (206BC–220AD), the government offered the officials to take a day off every five working days for having a bath (休沐).
 Later in the Tang Dynasty (618-907), the bath day (休浣日) was between every ten working days.